 As is often the case in a small borough, Shrewsbury doesn't have a public transportation system that people use for their commute.

-The citizens of Shrewsbury are very well educated compared to the average community in the nation: 35.38% of adults in Shrewsbury have a bachelor's degree or even advanced degree.
+The population of Shrewsbury is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.38% of adults in Shrewsbury have a bachelor's degree or even advanced degree.

 The per capita income in Shrewsbury in 2022 was $49,872, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $199,488 for a family of four.
 However, Shrewsbury contains both very wealthy and poor people as well.